Serbian Citizenship Through Ancestry — No Residency Required

 Eligibility assessment

-We review your ancestry — the names, birth locations, and approximate dates of your Serbian ancestors — to assess whether you have a qualifying lineage basis and whether archive records are likely to be accessible.
-We do not proceed to archive research without first confirming a reasonable prospect of success.
+We review your ancestry — names, birth locations, and approximate dates — to assess whether you have a qualifying basis and whether records are likely accessible.
+We don't proceed to archive research without first confirming a reasonable prospect of success.

-This is the most important conversation in the process.
-Be prepared to share what you know about your ancestor's birth location and approximate year of emigration.
+The most important conversation in the process.
+Be ready to share what you know about your ancestor's birth location and approximate year of emigration.

 Lineage research & archive identification

-We identify exactly which Serbian municipality or archive holds your ancestor's records, cross-reference with the Ministry of Interior citizenship registry, and confirm which specific documents need to be retrieved and from which institution.
+We identify exactly which municipality or archive holds your ancestor's records, cross-reference the Ministry of Interior citizenship registry, and confirm which documents are needed and from where.

-For ancestors from Vojvodina or regions with complex administrative histories, we may need to check multiple archive sources before confirming retrieval viability.
+For ancestors from Vojvodina or regions with complex administrative histories, we may check multiple archive sources before confirming viability.

 Archive document retrieval

-Official requests are submitted to the relevant Serbian archives for certified copies of birth certificates, marriage records, and citizenship documents.
-We track each request, follow up directly with archive offices, and escalate through appropriate channels where responses are delayed.
+Official requests are submitted for certified copies of birth, marriage, and citizenship records.
+We track each request, follow up directly, and escalate where responses are delayed.

-This is the stage with the most timing variability.
-Well-organised archives respond in 4–8 weeks.
-Smaller municipal archives can take 8–16 weeks or longer.
-We give you a realistic estimate based on which specific archive applies to your case.
+The stage with the most timing variability.
+Well-organised archives respond in 4–8 weeks; smaller municipal archives can take 8–16 weeks or longer.
+We give a realistic estimate for your specific archive.

 Document preparation & legalisation

-Your personal documents — birth certificate, passport, and those of family members in the lineage chain — are apostilled and translated into Serbian by a certified court interpreter.
-Serbian archive records are certified and included in the complete application file.
+Your personal documents are apostilled and translated into Serbian by a certified court interpreter.
+Serbian archive records are certified and included.
 We compile and review the full submission package.

-We run document preparation in parallel with archive retrieval wherever possible — this saves 4–8 weeks of total process time.
+We run document prep in parallel with archive retrieval wherever possible — saving 4–8 weeks of total process time.

 Ministry of Interior submission

-The complete application is submitted to the Serbian Ministry of Interior — the authority that grants citizenship by descent.
-Relocation Serbia manages all communication with the Ministry throughout the review period, responds to any requests for additional information, and tracks the application status.
+The complete application is submitted to the Ministry of Interior — the authority that grants citizenship by descent.
+We manage all communication, respond to requests for additional information, and track status.

-Ministry review timelines vary.
-The current average is 3–6 months from submission to decision.
-We notify you immediately upon any update from the Ministry.
+Ministry review currently averages 3–6 months from submission to decision.
+We notify you immediately on any update.

 Citizenship decree & passport

-Citizenship is formally granted by governmental decree and recorded in the Serbian citizenship registry.
-You can then apply for a Serbian biometric passport — either at the nearest Serbian consulate in your country or in person at a passport office in Serbia.
-The passport is typically issued within 2–4 weeks of application.
+Citizenship is granted by governmental decree and recorded in the citizenship registry.
+You can then apply for a Serbian biometric passport — at the nearest Serbian consulate or in person in Serbia, typically issued within 2–4 weeks.

-You do not need to travel to Serbia at any point during the citizenship application process.
-The passport application is the one step that typically requires either a consulate visit or travel to Serbia.
+You don't need to travel to Serbia during the citizenship application itself.
+The passport application is the one step that may require a consulate visit or travel.

 Documents required for citizenship by descent

-The exact document list depends on your specific lineage and which generation of ancestor qualifies.
-Here is the general structure — we produce a personalised checklist after the eligibility assessment.
+The exact list depends on your lineage and which generation qualifies.
+Here's the general structure — we produce a personalised checklist after the eligibility assessment.

 - Birth certificate — official, with apostille